 3. Identify vulnerabilities

 A vulnerability is a weakness in your system or processes that might lead to a breach of information security.
-For example, if your company stores customers’ credit card data but isn’t encrypting it, or isn’t testing that encryption process to make sure it’s working properly, that’s a significant vulnerability.
+For example, if your company stores customers’ credit card data but isn’t encrypting it or testing that encryption process to ensure it’s working properly, that’s a significant vulnerability.
 Allowing weak passwords, failing to install the most recent security patches on software, and failing to restrict user access to sensitive information are behaviors that will leave your business’s sensitive information vulnerable to attack.

-During the coronavirus health crisis, another vulnerability you may face is the lack of staff.
+Another vulnerability you may face during the coronavirus health crisis is the lack of staff.
 Security controls are at risk of not being performed as IT security staff are working remotely or worse, sick themselves.

 You can find vulnerabilities through audits, penetration testing, security analyses, automated vulnerability scanning tools, or the NIST vulnerability database.

 It’s also important to consider potential physical vulnerabilities.
-For example, if your employees work with hard copies of sensitive information or use company electronics outside of the office, this can lead to the misuse of information just like vulnerabilities in your software and electronic systems.
+For example, suppose your employees work with hard copies of sensitive information or use company electronics outside of the office.
+In that case, this can lead to the misuse of information, just like vulnerabilities in your software and electronic systems.